Reviews You Can Rely On

 We are encouraged that the Salomon X Ultra Mid 4 GTX, even in its pursuit of lightweight construction, still chose to use PU coated leather and textile materials for the upper, while many other competitors lighten their boots by opting for lots of exposed mesh.
 The leather is positioned where wear and tear are most likely to occur, with the textile material being used on the tongue and in the toe box.

 There are a number of seams on this boot, which may require some maintenance if they start to separate, but in reality, we feel like this shoe is perfectly durable based on how lightweight it is.
 Heavier boots will likely be more durable, but that is the trade-off.
-If you want the latest and greatest, one of the lightest hiking boots on the market, and are totally fine if they start to show their age after a few hundred or so miles, then this boot is going to be just fine for a couple of seasons of serious use.
+If you want the latest and greatest, one of the lightest hiking boots on the market, and are fine if they start breaking down after a season or two of consistent use, then you won't be disappointed.
+Expect them to be as durable as a full leather backpacking boot and you will probably be upset that they didn't last as long as you had hoped.

 Credit: Ryan Huetter